psthomas/psthomas.github.io/_posts/2018-02-08-google-analytics.md

 ## The Measurement Protocol

-An alternative to loading analytics.js is to manually collect whatever data you need, and then send it using their [measurement protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/reference).
+An alternative to loading analytics.js is to manually collect whatever data you need, then send it to them using the [measurement protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/reference).
 This way you don't have to load analytics.js, and you have more [fine tuned](https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters) control over what data is sent.
 Here's an example script that sends a `GET` request (an example `POST` request is in the appendix):

 {% highlight javascript %}